 ➢ Investors or banks.
 As digital assets become more liquid and valuation tools improve, creators of such assets may obtain investments or loans from investors or banks in order to build their assets and/or expand.
 These investors or banks may accept the digital asset as collateral (regulations around the world are evolving to take effective security over intangible assets) and want to use an Escrow to access such assets in the event that the creator of the asset goes bankrupt or disappears.
 The Escrow would act to complement the security that they might take in the digital asset.
 One can also imagine government programs that would promote new technology through loans and advances provided security and Escrow are put in place.

 ➢ Co-developers and co-owners (where several companies are involved in the development of a software).
 Where there are multiple owners of a creation/asset, including across multiple countries, being able to place the asset with an independent third-party Escrow ensures that any/all the co-owners can access the whole asset if certain pre-conditions are met.

-When setting up an Escrow, a person or entity protects their Digital Asset not just for the benefit of a potential Beneficiary but also for themselves.
-This is because placing a Digital Asset in Escrow offers the following inherent protections:
+When setting up an escrow, a sofware supplier protects their digital asset, not just for the benefit of a potential beneficiary, but also for themselves.
+This is because placing a digital asset in escrow offers the following inherent protections:

 ➢ The escrow agent provides a certification as to the date the asset is deposited with them.
 This is essential to claim copyright protection over such asset as it establishes a start date for the creation of the asset.